 Investigate – Students should be able conduct research while considering the reliability and trustworthiness of their findings.

 Go for Goals – For some students, we need to inspire ambition.
-As reflective, independent learners, our students need to be able to set their own realistic but aspirational targets.
+As reflective, independent learners, our students need to be able to set their own realistic but aspiration targets, and start working towards them.

 Elasticity – Resilience is everything.
 We need our students to develop that bounce-back ability so that when things go wrong, they spring right back into action.

-Team work – As collaborative learners, we need our students to practise empathy and understanding, share and listen, organise, problem-solve and contribute.
+Team work – As collaborative learners, we need our students to practise kindness, empathy and understanding, putting this into action through team projects where they demonstrate sharing, listening, contributing and compromise.